Quantum Radar for ISAC: Sum-Rate Optimization: Introduction

 The concept of ISAC has been extended into the quantum domain in several recent studies.
 In~\cite{yao2025utility}, entanglement is leveraged for simultaneous data transmission and instantaneous target detection, although communication reliability is limited due to encoding information into an extremely weak signal mode.
 A broader ISAC framework is explored in~\cite{liu2024quantum}, which employs entangled photon pairs for both quantum secure direct communication and remote phase sensing with Heisenberg-limited precision.
 In~\cite{xu2024integrated}, a field-deployed fiber network demonstrates the coexistence of continuous-variable quantum key distribution and distributed vibration sensing, although quantum resources are used solely for secure key exchange.
 In~\cite{wang2022joint}, the trade-off between communication rate and sensing accuracy is analyzed under a joint communication and sensing model with unknown channel parameters.
 This framework is extended in~\cite{munar2024joint_1} to the lossy bosonic channel, a physically motivated model for optical links, where joint reflectivity estimation and data transmission are shown to benefit from quantum measurements in the low-photon regime.
 Furthermore,~\cite{munar2024joint_2} introduces adversarial considerations by studying joint communication and eavesdropper detection over the same bosonic channel.

 However, to the best of our knowledge, no prior work has investigated the use of quantum radar for sensing in an ISAC system while retaining classical communication functionalities.
 This paper presents a novel framework that integrates QI-based radar sensing into a multi-antenna FD base station (BS), which enables concurrent classical data transmission and quantum-enhanced target detection within a unified architecture.
-The main contributions of this work are as follows: \begin{itemize} \item We propose a novel integrated quantum sensing and classical communication (IQSCC) framework that embeds QI radar within a FD ISAC architecture, enabling simultaneous classical data transmission and quantum-enhanced radar sensing. \item We formulate a sum-rate maximization problem that jointly optimizes the transmit power, beamforming vectors, and radar waveform design under a radar SINR constraint.
-The problem is non-convex, and we address its challenges using successive convex approximation (SCA) techniques. \item We derive closed-form expressions for the optimal receive beamformers and utilize an iterative algorithm to solve the joint optimization problem. \item We derive the receiver operating characteristic (ROC) performance metrics for classical and quantum radar protocols under Gaussian noise. \end{itemize}
+The main contributions of this work are as follows: \begin{itemize} \item We propose a novel integrated quantum sensing and classical communication (IQSCC) framework that embeds quantum two-mode squeezed vacuum (TMSV) radar within an FD ISAC architecture, enabling simultaneous classical data transmission and quantum-enhanced radar sensing. \item We formulate a sum-rate maximization problem that jointly optimizes the transmit power, beamforming vectors, and radar waveform design under a radar signal-to-interference-plus-noise ratio (SINR) constraint.
+The problem is non-convex, and we address it using successive convex approximation (SCA) techniques. \item We derive closed-form expressions for the optimal receive beamformers and utilize an iterative algorithm to solve the joint optimization problem. \item We derive the receiver operating characteristic (ROC) performance metrics for classical and quantum radar protocols under Gaussian noise. \end{itemize}

 The remainder of the paper is organized as follows.
 Section~\ref{Sec:ISAC_System} introduces the ISAC signal model and formulates the joint optimization problem.
 Section~\ref{Sec:Radar_Systems} succinctly reviews the detection theory for binary hypothesis testing and derives the ROC parameters for the considered radar protocols.
 The proposed IQSCC architecture and corresponding simulation results are presented in Section~\ref{Sec:IQSCC_System}.
 Finally, Section~\ref{Sec:Conclusion} concludes the paper and discusses directions for future research.